AndrewVolostnykh/viewton/README.md

   .build()
 ```

-This example demonstrates how the same query logic can be implemented using Viewton’s API, utilizing `ParamsBuilder` to build the query components in a programmatic way.
+This example demonstrates how the same query logic can be implemented using Viewton’s API, utilizing `ViewtonQueryBuilder` to build the query components in a programmatic way.